moonwave/terraform-e/aws/store-remote-state/store-remote-state.md

 Terraform has been successfully initialized!

 Now that Terraform has migrated the state file to Terraform Cloud, delete the local state file.
 $ rm terraform.tfstate

-Add two environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the "Environment Variables" section https://app.terraform.io/app/moonwave/workspaces/moonwave-apps/variables
+Add two environment variables AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and their values (from ~/.aws/credentials) in the "Environment Variables" section https://app.terraform.io/app/moonwave/workspaces/moonwave-apps/variables

 $ export AWS_ACCESS_KEY_ID=AKI...       # see ~/.aws/credentials